abeltje/V/README.md

 # **V** version 0.14

-This module uses stolen code from C<Module::Info> to find the location and version of the specified module(s).
+This module uses stolen code from [`Module::Info`](https://metacpan.org/pod/Module::Info) to find the location and version of the specified module(s).
 It prints them and exit()s.

 It works by definening `import()` and is based on an idea from Michael Schwern